aguynamedryan/lnl/git_ye_up/README.md

 ---

-## How SCM Generally Works
+## SCMs Are About Commitment

 - As a programmer makes changes to files, the programmer will occasionally take a snapshot of all the source code files
 - This is called a "commit" or "revision"

+---

+## Contents of a Commit
 - Commits normally include information about the snapshot, such as
   - Who made it (the author)
   - When it was made (timestamp)
   - A brief message recording why the snapshot was made e.g. what bug was fixed or feature was introduced
 - Only the _changes_ to each file are saved in a commit

+---

+## Revisionist History

 - All commits are kept in a single location, called a "repository"
 - The repository serves as a backup of the source code and a journal of all the changes to the source code
-- Programmers can share commits with a repository, thereby enabling them to collaborate on the same source code
+- Programmers can share commits between copies of the same repository, thereby enabling them to collaborate on the same source code

 ---

-## What Commits Look Like
+## A Commit in the Wild

 Show 'em!